bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 For each daemon, there exists a Python plugin which is a plugin implementing the c api for Bareos plugins.
-The Python plugin can be configured via the usual plugin configuration and load different python files which then implement the plugin functionality.
+The Python plugin can be configured via the usual plugin configuration and load different Python files which then implement the plugin functionality.
 These are for example the VMware Plugin or the  oVirt Plugin.